bstoeger/xfft/INSTALL.md

 with the sequence of commands (executed from the main directory):
 	qmake
 	make
 The `xfft.pro` file might have to be adapted.
+In particular, if the code should be executed on a different computer than it is compiled on, the `-march=native` option should be removed.
+This option makes the compiler use all the CPU features of the local CPU for optimizations.
+However, these features may not be present on every CPU.

 On Windows, I was successful in compiling and running the program using the following sequence of steps: